simonw/llm/docs/python-api.md

 response = model.prompt("Five surprising names for a pet pelican") print(response.text())
 ```
-The `llm.get_model()` function accepts model names or aliases.
+The `llm.get_model()` function accepts model IDs or aliases.
 You can also omit it to use the currently configured default model, which is `gpt-4o-mini` if you have not changed the default.

 In this example the key is set by Python code.
 You can also provide the key using the `OPENAI_API_KEY` environment variable, or use the `llm keys set openai` command to store it in a `keys.json` file, see {ref}`api-keys`.